robhaslinger/bayes_logistic/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/bayes_logistic.svg
         :target: https://pypi.python.org/pypi/bayes_logistic

-Notes
+Note written on 4/28/2021
 ----

 I wrote the core algorithms of this package back when I worked at MaxPoint Interactive.
-So basically the bayes_logistic/bayes_logistic.py function.
+So basically the code in bayes_logistic/bayes_logistic.py file.
 My co-worker Marius Van Niekerk did all the packaging and made it pip installable ("pip install bayes_logistic").
-I decided to fork it to my personal repository for posterity.
+I haven't touched it since them but decided to fork it to my personal repository for posterity.

 Overview